teusink/Home-Security-by-Pi/3-Hardening.md

 - Add this line: `0 6 * * * sudo /usr/sbin/ssmtp your_account_name@domain.tld < /home/pi/pi-security-scan.log`.
 This line means that the log-file created in the work above will be emailed to you every night at 6 am.

 ## Random Number Generator
-The rngd daemon acts as a bridge between a Hardware TRNG (true random number generator) such as the ones in some Intel/AMD/VIA chipsets, and the kernel's PRNG (pseudo-random number generator).
+The rngd daemon acts as a bridge between a Hardware TRNG (true random number generator) such as the ones in some Intel/AMD/VIA chipsets, and the kernel's PRNG (pseudo-random number generator) used in (for instance) encryption algoritms.
 Also according to Jacob Salmela it can help prevent weird erros in your logs.
 - Install it with this command: `sudo apt-get install rng-tools`
 - Edit the configuration file: `sudo nano /etc/default/rng-tools`
    - Add make sure the the lines below are in it the file: